Etejerina/a-walk-in-python/day_3.md

   File "<stdin>", line 1, in <module>
 TypeError: 'tuple' object does not support item assignment
 ```

-// no entendi esta oracion//
-So, in order so that there is a workaround, but for a reason we have created a tuple and not a list.
+We have to keep in mind that for some reason, we chose to create a tuple and not a list.

-Having said that, if you need to change an item of a tuple we have to cast it to a list and the cast it back to a tuple.
+Having said that, if you need to change an item of a tuple, we have to cast it to a list and then the cast it back to a tuple.

 ```python
 a_tuple = ('Pearl jam', 'guitar', 10, True)